-Higher taxes

-How will the government raise funds to use for subsidizing industries?
-Of course, by imposing higher.
-So, it is the people who provide the means to enable the government to subsidize industries that they are able to enjoy ultimately.

-Thank you for reading CFI’s guide to Subsidy.
-To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below:

-Current.
 They are especially applicable in the area of production cost inputs such as fuel prices, particularly when global crude oil prices are rising.
 Many countries subsidize fuel costs in order to keep prices from ballooning.

 2. Preventing the long-term decline of industries

 There are many industries that should be kept alive and functional, such as fishing and farming because they are essential to support a population.
 Many new and fast-growing industries may also benefit from being subsidized.

 3. A greater supply of goods

 Governments want to increase the access of their population to Goods & Services such as Water, Food, and Education.
 They, therefore, provide an incentive that could be in the form of a tax credit or even straight up cash.
 Markets that have positive externalities are usually the ones that receive such benefits.

 Disadvantages of Subsidies

 1. Shortage of supply

 Though one of the advantages of subsidies is the greater supply of goods, a shortage of supply can also occur.
 This is because lowered prices can lead to a sudden rise in demand that many producers may find very hard to meet.
 Ultimately, it can lead to very high demand that causes an increase in prices.

 2. Difficulty in measuring success

 Subsidies are usually effective and helpful.
 However, if the government were to make a report of its success in using subsidies, it would be a different story.
 This is because it is hard to quantify the success of subsidies.

 3. Higher taxes

 How will the government raise funds to use for subsidizing industries?
 Of course, by imposing higher taxes.
-So, it is the people who provide the means to enable the government to subsidize industries.
+So, it is the general population and corporations who provide the means to enable the government to subsidize industries.

 Thank you for reading CFI’s guide to Subsidy.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: